HOLIDAY GOLF CART PARADE - FRIDAY, DECEMBER 22, 2023

 For assistance with your MyEnvera account, or if you need the code for the sidewalk walk-through gates, please email email@example.com or call (941) 727-5500.

 NO GLASS ALLOWED IN THE POOL AREA - Florida Law prohibits any glass within the fenced area of any pool or spa.
 This is NOT a new law.
 We have had several instances of glass broken on the pool deck, later causing injury to residents and temporary or partial pool closure.
 The CDD Board of Supervisors has taken a zero tolerance policy on visitors or residents with glass in the pool area.
-They may be requested to leave the area immediately and access may be denied until the propery owner petitions the CDD Board to reinstated access.
+If glass is found anywhere in or around the pool including garbage cans and recycling bins the pool may be closed immediately and will be closed for a minimum of 24 hours while the pool and spa are cleaned and inspected.
+Violators will be requested to leave the area immediately and access may be denied until the propery owner petitions the CDD Board to reinstated access.

 STATE RULES FOR COMMERCIAL POOLS - The State of Florida has implemented or updated some rules that apply to all commercial/community pools that include the following: